yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

 * 1a.
 There is no currently selected class.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

 * 1b.
 Student name is not provided.
     * 1b1.
 TeachBook shows an error message.

       Use case ends.

 * 1c.
-There is an existing student with the same name.
+There is an existing student with the same name in the class.
     * 1c1.
 TeachBook shows an error message.

       Use case ends.

 * 1d.
-Invalid input parameters.
+Any given student information is invalid.
     * 1d1.
 TeachBook shows an error message.

       Use case ends.